Money Expert > Life Insurance > The Costs of Starting a Family

 What this means for your life insurance

 If you or your partner were to die, would the surviving parent be able to meet the staggering costs of raising a child alone?
 How would you provide for the child, to the tune of £150,00 to £225,000, if you both were to tragically die?
-Life insurance can meet these expenses after death, and spare you some sleepless nights in life, but you'll need to make sure you're taking out enough coverage, especially as your family grows.
+Life insurance can meet these expenses after death and provide financial support to spare you some sleepless nights in life, but you'll need to make sure you're taking out enough coverage, especially as your family grows.
+Single parents in particular need robust financial support to manage these costs alone.

 When considering the value of your life insurance policy (the sum insured) you'll want to account for the total cost of raising a child to adulthood, possibly multiplied by the number of children you have.
 If you have more children, you may want to extend coverage.
 Some insurers will allow you to add additional coverage to your policy without further applications or underwriting as your life circumstances change, but be aware that you'll pay higher premiums for it.
 It's always worth comparing life insurance policies online to find out how much it'll actually cost you to get the cover you need.